TheFallenSpirit/ESDocs/docs/legal/privacy.md

 **Viewing:** You can view all data tied to you that ES is storing by using `/home`, selecting the "Advanced" tab from the selector, and clicking/pressing "View Data".
 You can only request to view this data once per month.

-**Deleting:** You can delete all data tied to you on ES by using `/home`, selecting the "Advanced" tab from the selector, and clicking/pressing "Delete Data".
+**Deleting:** You can delete any data tied to you on ES by using `/home`, selecting the "Advanced" tab from the selector, and clicking/pressing "Request Data Deletion".
 You can only delete your data once per month, and no support will be provided for any loss of functionality in Eternal Slave after deleting your data.

 <br/>